Jockeying for playoff position, Grizzlies welcome Mavs to town

 Tyus Jones has also picked up the slack while starting in place of Morant.
 He had a triple-double in a 126-120 overtime win over San Antonio on Friday and followed that performance up with a double-double (13 points, 14 assists) against Golden State.

-Dallas star Luka Doncic (thigh) has missed the last four games and is questionable to play against Memphis.
+Dallas star Luka Doncic (thigh) has missed the past four games and was ruled out against Memphis.
 But the Mavericks enter the matchup with the Grizzlies riding a two-game winning streak thanks to Maxi Kleber, who drilled a 3-pointer at the buzzer on Friday to lift Dallas to a 111-110 victory over the Los Angeles Lakers.

 Kleber finished with 10 points in the victory.